dyrii/dyrii-user-guide/docs/index.rst

 ==================================================

 Hello and welcome to Dyrii User Manual!
-We created this guide to help Dyrii users learn more about the app.
-This guide is organized into several chapters wherein details on how the app behaves on iOS and macOS are provided.
-The Table of Contents that is provided below (and also on the left menu sidebar on the html website) illustrates a summary of all the topics we have covered.
+We created this guide to help new and existing users of Dyrii learn more about the app.
+This guide is organized into several chapters with each chapter delving into how the app behaves on iOS and macOS.
+The below listed Table of Contents illustrates a summary of all the topics we have covered.
+If you see anything missing, please give us a shout.
+We have intentionally hosted this guide in a place where users can edit it if need be.
+To make edits, all you need is a GitHub account and send us a pull request.

 **Acknowledgements**

-Welcome to Dyrii User Manual!
-We created this guide to help Dyrii users learn more about the app.
-This guide is organized into several chapters wherein details on how the app behaves on iOS and macOS are provided.
-The Table of Contents that is provided below (and also on the left menu sidebar on the html website) illustrates a summary of all the topics we have covered.
+Several people are involved in the creation and maintenance of this user guide.
+We are specially thankful to `Eric Holscher<https://github.com/ericholscher>` and his `Read The Docs team<https://docs.readthedocs.io/en/latest/team.html>` for creating a remarkable documentation tool and most importantly open sourcing it.
+Without their help, we wouldn't have been able to create this user guide in this shape and form.

+We would also like to thank and acknowledge following individuals who help us in this endeavour.